 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”

 The images selected aren’t accidental, for nothing is.
 The common thread of the fragmented landscapes and cityscapes is perhaps an attempt at piecing together life events that when looked at separately, or as outside of oneself, can appear disjointed, closed off or obstructed.
 And perhaps that in itself calls for an integration of the internal and external world, for one doesn’t exist without the other.
 When the shift of perspective occurs all events that might have been seen as malfunctions or failures are united and fused into a bigger picture, where the complexity of the whole is revealed.
 The image then becomes infinite in possibilities, with no beginning and no end, and what is most exciting about it is the personal relationship and the meaning given to it.
 For each is piece is as unique and miraculous in its nature as the entirety that it creates.

-Fragmented Landscape is part of an analogue photography exhibition showcasing a selection of large-scale handmade darkroom prints.
-The show takes place at the Deep End, 21 Nithsdale Street in Glasgow.
+Fragmented Landscape was part of an analogue photography exhibition showcasing a selection of large-scale handmade darkroom prints.
+The show took place 5 - 13 August 2022 at the Deep End, 21 Nithsdale Street, Glasgow.